ptrdo/neue-queue/demo/README.md

 ***
 ### Running this Demo
 This example demonstrates integration into a minimal [ES6-compliant](http://es6-features.org/) project bundled by the [Webpack](https://webpack.js.org/) library.
 An enclosed `package.json` designates all dependencies required for running the demonstration.
 Note: This example may not work as expected in the Internet Explorer browser.

->*This is the current methodology of COMPS and the Quick Start web clients.*

 [NodeJS](https://nodejs.org/en/download/) is a technology which can execute scripts on a computer.
 In this application, NodeJS fasciliates the Webpack framework in assembling the various ingredients of the Client code, preparing them for deployment to a browser.
 It will be necessary to install NodeJS to run these examples.